-After the self-assessment is done, the findings should help identify the next steps to take.
-For example, the self-assessment may indicate that it is not clear what is already happening in the region, so a basic mapping of assets would help identify existing population health improvement activities along with organizations or individuals who might be great potential partners.
-The results of the asset mapping could inform whether to start a new approach or instead focus on expanding or connecting existing activities.
+The findings from a collaborative self-assessment should help identify the next steps to take.
+For example, the self-assessment may indicate that there is a lack of knowledge or agreement about the degree of collaboration already happening in a region, so a detailed mapping of community assets may help better identify existing population health improvement activities and partnerships.
+The results of the asset mapping could then inform next steps, such as determining what type of collaborative model may be most appropriate for the specific group of multi-sector partners (see the resource links below for more information).